Delta 8 Live Resin

 Other than freezing fresh plant material as opposed to using dry plant material, the extraction process is largely the same as other concentrates.
 The most common solvent used to create concentrate is butane, which is why concentrates, including live resin, are sometimes called Butane Hash Oil, or BHO.

-Live Resin VS:
+Live Resin vs. Other Concentrates

 Although live resin is a very popular type of concentrate, there are many other types of concentrated extracts out there.
 Here’s how a few of the most popular concentrates compare to live resin!